ENG498-JCDD/Justice-Centered-Data-Design/src/00-Getting-Started/03-cmd-line.md

 ## Submission

-On Moodle, submit an image of a screenshot showing your command of the command line.
+Submit an image of a screenshot showing your command of the command line. `:-)`

 Make sure the screenshot shows how you demonstrate the following actions: